HomoCodens/catherd/README.md

 *a lot as you can see*

 ## NOW
-* Rethink naming of fields
+* Move parasites & vet measures inside Medizinisches
 * Add metadata to created pdfs

 ## Later